Do you need a hand choosing the right mountain bike?

-It is 21th century.
-We order many different things online including food, everyday items and even taxies.
+It is the 21st century.
+We order many different things online including food, everyday items, and many services.

-Here is where we get to tell you all about the different materials used to make mountain bike frames.
+Here is where we get to tell you all about the different frame materials used to make mountain bikes.
 Technology is always improving, but bike frame materials have stayed pretty consistent over the years.

 This material is much denser than aluminum.
 However, it is also more expensive to mass-produce.
 Steel frames can be made out of smaller-diameter, and thinner-walled tubes because of steel’s strength.
 Firstly this means some frames might look slightly different than alloy ones, it also means the frames will probably be heavier.